John-Abbott-College/SN1-Notes/README.md

 # Course Outline

-You can download a copy of the course outline from [Léa](https://johnabbott.omnivox.ca/Login/Account/Login?ReturnUrl=%2fintr%2f).
+You can download a copy of the course outline [here](https://john-abbott-college.github.io/SN1-Notes/Files/FALL2024.COMPUTER%20SCIENCE.420-SN1-GENERAL.pdf).